-As young wives and mothers we don’t all come into homemaking knowing how to care for and take care of a home.
-Maybe it wasn’t modeled by our mothers or maybe we just didn’t pay much attention or have an interest when we were home.
+As young wives and mothers, we don’t all come into homemaking knowing how to care for and take care of a home.
+Maybe it wasn’t modeled by our mothers, or perhaps we just didn’t pay much attention or have an interest when we were home.

 Here are my 5 Favorite Homemaking Tips:

 1. Have a Plan

 Your plan doesn’t need to be heavily detailed but will determine how you are going to care for your home.
 Look at your weekly calendar and see where you are going to make time to dust, vacuum, clean bathrooms and mop floors, etc. There are tons of examples online, and my post on Routines or Schedules may help get you thinking.